Navigine/react-native-navigine/README.md

 6. Find information about Navigine’s Open Source Initiative [here](https://navigine.com/open-source/)
 ## Getting started - project example

+## Values and benefits
+React Native is a versatile platform that can be used in many industries, such as retail, healthcare, logistics, and transportation.
+With the Navigine SDK for React Native, businesses in these industries can take advantage of accurate indoor positioning and tracking to improve their operations and provide a better experience for their customers.

+Using the Navigine SDK for React Native provides several benefits, including:

+High accuracy: Navigine's indoor positioning technology is highly accurate, with an average accuracy of 2-5 meters, ensuring that businesses can rely on the location data for their operations.

+Customizable: The Navigine SDK for React Native is highly customizable, allowing businesses to tailor the technology to their specific needs.

+Scalable: The SDK is designed to be scalable, making it suitable for businesses of all sizes.

+User-friendly: Navigine's SDK is user-friendly, with a simple and intuitive interface that makes it easy to integrate into any application.

+For example, in retail, businesses can use indoor positioning to guide customers to products they are looking for and provide personalized offers based on their location in the store.
+In healthcare, indoor positioning can be used to track patients and medical equipment, improving efficiency and reducing errors.
+In logistics and transportation, indoor positioning can be used to track assets, optimize routes, and improve safety.

+In summary, the Navigine SDK for React Native provides businesses with an accurate and reliable indoor positioning solution that can be customized to their specific needs, improving their operations and providing a better experience for their customers.

 - [Navigine basic example](https://github.com/Navigine/react-native-navigine-example)

 ## Basic Usage